PREAMBLE

 PROPOSED NETWORK IN BRIEF

-Building upon the success of Annex 66 and 79, we propose a comprehensive exploration to understand the evolving role of humans in the energy transition to address climate change.
+Building upon the success of Annex 66 and 79, this new joint EBC/Users project will research the evolving role of humans in the energy transition to address climate change.
 As building envelopes and mechanical and electrical equipment become more efficient, the influence of occupants on building energy consumption becomes increasingly significant - from everyday behaviors and purchasing decisions to how they act within buildings, interact with each other, cope, and survive during extreme events.
 The energy transition is not solely about the building inhabitants; it will also impact every stakeholder involved in the building's life cycle, from designers to operators.

 Modern trends, particularly post-COVID, such as teleworking, co-working, and home-sharing have led to diverse occupancy patterns, differing from standard schedules.
 Moreover, with rising global expectations for comfort and the introduction of various new technologies, there is a pressing need to re-evaluate how humans, in their various roles, are integrated into building design and operation and how energy use patterns are affected.
 As such, this proposed project focuses on four key areas of intersection: 1) human-building interactions at the individual scale; 2) human-building interactions at the community scale, 3) building (re)design; and 4) building operations.
 Despite some apparent topical overlap with ongoing and newly proposed IEA TCP projects, there is one critical distinction of the proposed project: humans.
 The proposed Network seeks to develop new knowledge, technologies, and policy recommendations to design and operate buildings that allow humans to thrive in the face of climate change and the corresponding global movements (e.g., energy transition) seeking to adapt to it.